huangguanqiao/huangguanqiao.github.io/_posts/2020-12-22-Scurm-Elements.md

 - Has no management authority
 - Does not have a project manager role
 - Facilitator 促进者
+- Ensuring Scrum is understood and enacted
+- Servant-leader for the Scrum Team
+- helps everyone in interactions
+- To maximize the value created
+- Provide service to the Product Owner, the Dev Team and the Organization

 Tips: Scrum master protect the team from various influence, teach people how to use scrum, improve engineer practices, time boxes, felxibility, manangement power, srummaster checklist